ekernf01/ekernf01.github.io/drafts/ml_bias/strategies for ml bias avoidance.md

 The only difference is that the metric ignores what happens when $Y=1$.
 If you use this metric, you're saying that for people who recidivate, it's okay for the prediction system to do a better job catching some than others, but among people who don't commit further crimes, men and women deserve equal treatment.

 This criterion only makes sense for special situations.
-The use in law enforcement bothers me because one mechanism of racial discrimination by police is actually different rates of leniency towards people who *are* cited, and because [in some prediction systems, the outcome is merely arrest and booking, not conviction by a jury of peers](https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm).
+The use in law enforcement bothers me because one mechanism of racial discrimination by police is actually different rates of leniency towards *guilty* people, and because [in some prediction systems, the outcome is merely arrest and booking, not conviction by a jury of peers](https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm).

 ##### Ratings for criteria that set things equal across groups

 In general, it's not possible to reconcile prediction parity with any type of equal accuracy criterion.
 This family of similar-but-incompatible metrics struggles to make sense of situations in which base rates differ between groups.
 If you plan to use a criterion from this family, you need a solid argument for which one it should be.

 In many situations, existing outcomes $Y$ were shaped by systems of advantage based on protected classes, so maintaining equal accuracy will not produce fair results.
 In fact, equal accuracy seems better suited to justifying discrimination rather than preventing it; I am hard pressed to come up with an intuitive example where equal accuracy works.
-Statistical parity might be a better criterion to use, but it's a blunt hammer and it can be viewed as penalizing groups with lower base rates.
+Prediction parity might be a better criterion to use, but it's a blunt hammer and it can be viewed as penalizing groups with lower base rates.

-I give a 'C' rating to prediction parity and a 'D' rating to equal accuracy. all methods in this category.
+I give a 'C' rating to prediction parity and a 'D' rating to equal accuracy.

 #### Counterfactual fairness